A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

     - [Iron Archer](https://2e.aonprd.com/Monsters.aspx?ID=242) with a longbow (use melee stats for to hit, wrath arrows)
     - [Warriors of Wrath PDF](./Statblocks/warrior_of_wrath-1608761376.pdf) by @Primemakes.
     ![Warriors of Wrath PNG](./Statblocks/warrior_of_wrath-1608761373.png)
-    - As an alternative to the warrior, or as a replacement for some of the warriors, consider using [Alchemist of Wrath PDF](./Statblocks/AlchemistofWrath.pdf) by @Lawrencealot.
+    - Consider replacing some or all of the warriors with [Alchemist of Wrath PDF](./Statblocks/AlchemistofWrath.pdf) by @Lawrencealot.
     ![Alchemist of Wrath PNG](./Statblocks/AlchemistofWrath.png)
     - [Sinspawn Axemen PDF](./Statblocks/sinspawn_axemen-1608761416.pdf) by @Primemakes.
     ![Sinspawn Axemen PNG](./Statblocks/sinspawn_axemen-1608761414.png)